Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_management/guide.en-gb.md

 > [!warning]
 >
-> **Before you continue**, please ensure that **all domain names and/or subdomains** included in your SSL certificate:
+> **Before you continue**, please ensure that each **domain name and/or subdomain** covered by your future SSL certificate:
 >
-> - Point to your web hosting plan’s IP address.
+> - Points to the IP address of your web hosting plan.
-> - Are declared as multisites on your web hosting plan.
+> - Is declared as a multisite on your web hosting plan.
 >
-> To check this, you can refer to our guides:
+> If you have any doubts, you can refer to the guides below:
 >
 > - [Hosting multiple websites on your web hosting plan](/pages/web_cloud/web_hosting/multisites_configure_multisite)
 > - [IP address list for Web Hosting clusters](/pages/web_cloud/web_hosting/clusters_and_shared_hosting_IP)